Facebook Twitter Google+ YouTube Flickr 500px

 Dustin Abbott

-Thanks to Sirui for sending me a set of review samples of the lenses.
+Thanks to 7Artisans for sending me a review copy of this lens.
 As always, this is a completely independent review.
 All opinions and conclusions are my own.
 I’m doing this review on a 40MP Fujifilm X-H2 camera.
+You can visit the product page for the 7Artisans AF 35mm F1.4 here.

 __________________________________________________________________________________________________